 City Plaza is a commercial centre that has been standing strong since 1972.
 With 18 floors high, It’s not difficult to look for what to eat in City Plaza because of its perfect location, which you can find at the intersection of the Tanjong Katong Estate and Geylang Road.

 It is accessible as it is a few minutes walk from Paya Lebar MRT station.
 Also, some buses stop right in front of City Plaza.
-And private vehicles can access it by Geylang, Guillermo and Katong Road.
+Private vehicles can access it by Geylang, Guillermo and Katong Road.
 It has many vintage stores and second-hand shops.
 Imagine all the thrift finds that you can see and buy.

-City Plaza is one of the treasures that the West has to offer.
-Especially for those who want to find a good find of old items at a very affordable price.
-So pass on giving it a second thought.
+City Plaza is one of the treasures that the West has to offer, especially for those who want to find a good find of old items at a very affordable price.
+So, pass on giving it a second thought.

 Try to explore inside City Plaza to know and find out what to eat in City Plaza.